zendframework/zf2-documentation/docs/languages/en/user-guide/skeleton-application.rst

 Error reporting
 ---------------

-Optionally, you can use the ``APPLICATION_ENV`` setting in your virtualhost to let PHP output all its errors to the browser.
+Optionally, *when using Apache*, you can use the ``APPLICATION_ENV`` setting in your ``VirtualHost`` to let PHP output all its errors to the browser.
 This can be useful when during development of your application.

 Edit ``index.php`` from the ``zf2-tutorial/public/`` directory and change it to the following: